What is Vitamin C?

-Vitamin C applied topically has been proven to give you photoprotection by preventing oxidation & inflammation and boosting collagen production.
+Vitamin C in skincare and cosmetics applied topically has been proven to give you photoprotection by preventing oxidation & inflammation and boosting collagen production.
 Vitamin C is a very effective topical applied antioxidant, especially when combined with other antioxidants like Vitamin E and Ferulic Acid.

 I haven’t found many good quality studies proving topical Vitamin C as a wrinkle treatment, or wrinkle preventative.
 There are a lot of anecdotal reports, and indirect research that indicate topically applied Vitamin C may improve the appearance of wrinkled skin in some people.

 Vitamin C may improve the skin’s texture, soften fine lines and wrinkles, stimulate collagen growth, lighten freckles and dark pigmentation (this function is very much dependent on the concentration of Vitamin C), repair and prevent photo damage and give skin a rosy glow.
 It may also help in slowing skin aging by reducing free radical damage.

 Form of vitamin C that has antioxidant properties, is an anti-inflammatory agent and can improve the appearance of wrinkles, uneven skin tone, and brown spots.
 Ascorbic acid is difficult to stabilize in formulations.
 Its acid component can be a skin irritant, so the formulation of the skincare product is important to reduce potential irritation, while ensuring the same benefits.

 Ascorbyl dipalmitate is a fat-solubile form of vitamin C. When hydrolized, ascorbyl dipalmitate appears to be as bioavailable as ascorbic acid alone.
 It is used in some topical preparations because it is more stable than aqueous (water-soluble) forms of vitamin C.